 I understand how adverse childhood experiences can affect us right into adulthood.
 Experiences such as unhealthy relationships, unsuccessful endeavours, an inability to recognize our own needs, and a loss of self-worth can colour our worlds.
 An important part of the healing journey is to gain awareness of how the past is still affecting the present.

-After leaving a 10 year career in the wellness industry, I chose to live at an Elephant Sanctuary in Thailand for 6 months.
+After leaving a 10 year career in the wellness industry, I worked at an Elephant Sanctuary for room and board in Thailand for 6 months.
 It was there that I rediscovered my connection to my innate self.
 Communing with nature, caring for the animals, and immersing myself in solitude as well as community became metaphors for my own internal journey.
 Similarly, I learned to delve into the rawness of my own nature, clearing out and cleaning up that which no longer served me, and then remembering truer ways to live.
 It was during this time that I realized I wanted to support others on their healing journey.
 It was in those raw physically demanding moments I transformed my Being and thus transformed my life.

 I graduated from Vancouver College of Counsellor Training in 2010.
 I'm a Registered Master Therapeutic Counsellor (MTC) with the Association of Cooperative Counselling Therapists of Canada (ACCT).
-I continue training in concepts and modalities that support me physically, mentally, emotionally, and spiritually.
-I sustain a foundation in meditation through a consistent personal practice, workshops, and 160 hours of Awareness Integration training from a Gestalt Counselling perspective.
-I am trained in the Bader Pearson Developmental model for couples therapy.
+I continually explore concepts and modalities that support me physically, mentally, emotionally, and spiritually, including:

 - Movement for Trauma L3 practitioner and West Coast training facilitator

 - The Art & Science of Therapeutic Alliance co-facilitator

 - Bader Pearson Developmental model for Couples Therapy